StudioSixPlusOne/rack-modules/README.md

 <img src="images/Mix.png">

 A simple 5 channel mixer build after my own diy module.
 The context menu has options for various flavours of non linear distortion.
-The mixer is ac coupled and is sutiable for use with both audio and cv data.
+The mixer is ac coupled and is suitable for use with both audio and cv data.

 ### Bose

 <img src="images/Bose.png">

+Bose is a randon voltage generator, based on a couple of sample and hold diy modules I made.
+One was an analogue sample and hold, that had a droop.
+I didnt like the droop so I made one with with a microcontroller, no droop, more outputs and just noise as the sample source.
+Thing was I missed droop.

+A single polyphonic trigger input generates and holds five random voltages, these can be uni or bi polar and with or without droop.
+Each output has it's own attenuverter.

 ### Next